akaLittleGrass/Vue.Dragger/README.md

 # vuedragger
-Our company often needs to view AI results on a panel so I encapsulated this component,it can be used to drag and zoom something
+My company often needs to view AI results on a panel so I encapsulated this component,it can be used to drag and zoom something
 <div align='center'>
  <img src='https://i.loli.net/2020/01/07/KtP1T9h7vwBuOeb.gif' width='600px' height='400px'/>
 </div>